 - For the Evulz: Chad's reason for screwing up both Howard and Christine was his own sadistic pleasure.Howard: Then why?Chad: Because I could.

 - He-Man Woman Hater: Chad.
 Howard comes across as this initially, but possibly redeems himself, depending on your interpretation of his actions at the end.

 - In Love with the Mark: Howard provides a variant.

 - Karma Houdini: Chad got away scot-free.

-- Though to be fair the actor himself stated that Chad would end in Rehab 10 years later, and sociopaths do tend to burn out (he amasses a reputation for sadism and hurting others and now no one will trust him.
+- Though to be fair Aaron Eckhart himself stated that Chad would end up in rehab ten years later, and sociopaths do tend to burn out (he would have amassed a reputation for sadism and hurting others and now no one will trust him).
 So even if Karma doesn't get him in the film it may catch up to him eventually.